It's Actually Pretty Easy to 'Hack' the Digital Music Industry

 This article originally appeared on Noisey Denmark

 It’s 2017.
 A lack of musical talent should never keep you from recording a completely terrible song.
-And it shouldn’t stop you from then buying 10,000 streams of that song for the #clout.
+And it sholdn’t stop you from then buying 10,000 streams of that song for the #clout.

 Videos by VICE